 But in spite of our increasingly independent lives, families remain an essential element in life.
 Strong families create healthy foundations for lasting relationships; so if you want to know how you can build one yourself, read on!
 If you want a long-lasting family unit then follow this guide for some helpful advice and strategies on building one together.

 Ways to Build a Strong Family

-Ask your family members about their beliefs and why they believe what they do.
-If a topic comes up that you disagree with, don’t just walk away.
-Engage with your family members and find out why they feel the way they do.
-You may learn something new, and you may change their minds.
+Ask your family members about their beliefs and why they hold these views.
+If a topic comes up where you disagree, don’t just shut off.
+Instead engage with your loved ones and find out why they feel as they do – who knows, maybe something new will emerge that changes their minds!

 6) Focus On What You Have In Common, Not What Separates You

 People tend to focus on what divides us as individuals (i.e. beliefs, values, and ideologies) but may overlook what unites us all: interests or hobbies shared between family members can provide great discussion topics; conversely if your kids have interests that differ from your own this may prove more challenging to navigate.

 Focus more on what your child likes about the topic rather than simply its subject matter.
 Try asking about their interests to gain further insights.
 This can help build stronger bonds with them.